-As I said above, Mr. Nobody doesn’t follow anyone’s narative rules for how movies ought to work.
+As I said above, Mr. Nobody doesn’t follow anyone’s narrative rules for how movies ought to work.
 It is also the reason it bombed at the box office.
 But the entirety of this movie hinges on a single moment in Nemo’s life.
 Little Nemo, standing on a train station platform, between both his parents.
 His parents are divorcing.
 And there, on the platform, his parents ask him which way he wants to go.
 And so, little Nemo, standing there and staring into the vast unknown before him, is just attempting to make the world’s most difficult decision that will effect him for the rest of his life.
 If you’ve seen the Denzel Washington movie called Deja Vu, you will understand the concept.
 So, from here on out, I’ll lay out the different possibilities that little Nemo will attempt to reconcile and decide between.

 There are really only three possibilities that Nemo investigates.
 Going with his father.
 Going with his mother.
 Or not making a choice at all.
-But within these three choices there are numerous branches and different possibiliites that spread and leap and go all over the place.
+But within these three choices there are numerous branches and different possibilities that spread and leap and go all over the place.
 The various branches actually touch other possibilities.
 Sometimes the players are aware of one another, because further up their line they encountered them, and if they didn’t, then they’d be oblivious as to the person or their importance.
 But in order to see that the internal logic of the movie works?
 You have to literally walk each thread through the outline and validate that each scene snaps nicely where it should.
 Which, you can do by re-watching the film, and following through the outline I have created for you.
 (You are welcome).
 It isn’t as intricate as my Dark Family Tree infographic but it will serve its purposes for us today.

 Mr. Nobody – Nemo Goes With His Father